platky/AddressOrder/README.md

 # AddressOrder
-Put in multiple addresses and display the optimal route in google maps through all of them
+Put in multiple addresses and display the optimal route in google maps through all of them.
+Optimized for mobile devices.